Should You Start a Podcast?

 What is your podcast's purpose?

 Just like any other product, you need a fully developed strategic communications plan.
-As part of that plan, you will have identified goals, objectives, key publics, messages and strategies.
+As part of that plan, you will have identified goals, objectives, publics, messages and strategies.
 These steps will help in your assessment of value before moving forward.
 The podcast should be original, address unmet needs in the community and align with the goals of your commander's intent.

 Photo by: DINFOS PAVILION Team